roahmlab/tidybot_ros/src/tidybot_description/README.md

 ## 📖 Overview

-`tidybot_description` captures the URDF/XACRO source for the TidyBot++ platform, including meshes, controller interfaces, and Gazebo plugins.
-The package feeds robot_state_publisher on hardware (via `tidybot_driver`) and acts as the foundation for simulation launch files consumed by `tidybot_policy`, `tidybot_solver`, and Gazebo workflows.
+`tidybot_description` includes the URDF/XACRO source for the TidyBot++ platform, including meshes, controller interfaces, and Gazebo plugins.
+The package feeds robot_state_publisher on hardware (via `tidybot_driver`) and acts as the foundation for simulation launch files consumed by `tidybot_policy`, `tidybot_solver`, and Gazebo.

 ## 🤖 Robot Components

-The TidyBot++ description includes simulation and visualization models for:

 ### **Base Platform**
 - Powered-caster holonomic base with omnidirectional drive (x, y, yaw)